-If you have a slow-cooker then you really should try this recipe for honey mustard pork casserole.
+If you have a slow-cooker I recommend you try this honey mustard pork casserole recipe.

 This casserole is made with pork shoulder (sometimes called Boston butt), which can be quite a tough cut of meat unless it’s properly cooked.
 Pork shoulder contains a lot of collagen and gelatin, which makes it ideally suited for the long slow cooking time you get by using a slow-cooker.
 By the time the meat is cooked, the collagen and gelatin have softened and dissolved into the cooking liquid, leaving only juicy, succulent meat and a rich delicious gravy.